Whoaa512/starred/README.md

 - [compilets/compilets](https://github.com/compilets/compilets) - TypeScript to C++ compiler.
 - [barvian/fluid-tailwind](https://github.com/barvian/fluid-tailwind) - Build better responsive designs in less code.
 - [TahaSh/swapy](https://github.com/TahaSh/swapy) - ✨ A framework-agnostic tool that converts any layout into a drag-to-swap one with just a few lines of code https://swapy.tahazsh.com/
-- [toss/es-toolkit](https://github.com/toss/es-toolkit) - A modern JavaScript utility library that's 2-3 times faster and up to 97% smaller—a major upgrade to lodash.
+- [toss/es-toolkit](https://github.com/toss/es-toolkit) - A modern JavaScript utility library that's 2-3 times faster and up to 97% smaller, a major upgrade to lodash.
 - [event-driven-io/Pongo](https://github.com/event-driven-io/Pongo) - Pongo - Mongo but on Postgres and with strong consistency benefits
 - [web-infra-dev/rsdoctor](https://github.com/web-infra-dev/rsdoctor) - AI-friendly build analyzer for Rspack
 - [sinclairzx81/zero](https://github.com/sinclairzx81/zero) - A 3D renderer written in JavaScript and rendered to the terminal.